 "His comic delivery is so natural that I don't think he can prevent it.
-If Fred Willard was a doctor, it would take him 15 tries to convince you he wasn't kidding about your bone cancer."Frederick Charles "Fred" Willard (born September 18, 1933 - May 15, 2020) was an American actor, comedian, voice actor and writer, best known for his improvisational comedy.
+If Fred Willard was a doctor, it would take him 15 tries to convince you he wasn't kidding about your bone cancer."Frederick Charles Willard (September 18, 1933 May 15, 2020) was an American actor, comedian, voice actor and writer, best known for his improvisational comedy.
 He sadly passed away in his sleep from natural causes on May 15, 2020 at the age of 86.

 —Seanbaby on Fred Willard

 - National Lampoon's Movie Madness: President Robert Fogerty

 - This is Spın̈al Tap: Lt.
 Bob Hookstratten

 - A Mighty Wind: Mike LaFontaine